 Whether he was searching for travel options between New York and Portland, Maine, or looking for the studio that tapes "The Daily Show," Liam was thorough.
 In just one month, he conducted nearly 100 searches about The Roosevelt Hotel.
 And yet, he continually returned to Expedia to search for hotels in Manhattan.
 With the volume of information online, consumers are now more informed than ever before.
 Brands have to embrace this new reality and be prepared.

-Key takeaway: Ads don't always have to center on a transaction.
+Key takeaway: Ads don't always have to centre on a transaction.
 Be helpful throughout the research process and establish your brand as a trusted resource early on.

 3. Expect that search will lead to discovery

 Stacy is a pregnant 32-year-old mother of two children.
 As she prepared for life with three young children, Stacy set out to find a car that would fit three car seats and plenty of family gear.

 For Stacy, search was a means of discovery.
 While she was interested in one brand initially, she wasn't committed to it.
 Stacy was actively looking for guidance and ultimately discovered another minivan manufacturer that also met her needs.